 What Are Dust Mites?

 Dust mites are very small, insect-like pests that feed on dead human skin cells and thrive in warm, humid settings.
 Dust mites are too small for us to see.
 They are not parasites that bite, sting or burrow into our bodies.
 Instead, people who are allergic to dust or dust mites are reacting to inhaling proteins in dust that comes from dust mite feces, urine or decaying bodies.
 Any swelling (also called inflammation) of the nasal passages caused by dust mites is considered a dust allergy.

 Dust Mite Sources

 Unlike pet allergens, dust mite allergens do not usually stay in the air.
 Instead, the allergen settles quickly into dust or fabrics.
 These allergens cling to bedding, mattresses, upholstered furniture, carpets and curtains, which also serve as nests.
 Most exposure to dust mite allergens occurs while sleeping.

 How Dust Mite Allergens Affect Health

 Ongoing exposure to dust mites at home can impact the health of people with asthma and those who are allergic or sensitive to mites.
 These allergens can trigger mild to severe allergic symptoms and can be responsible for asthma attacks.
 A mild case may cause an occasional runny nose, watery eyes and sneezing.
 In severe cases, the condition is ongoing, resulting in persistent sneezing, cough, congestion, facial pressure or even a severe asthma attack.
 People with asthma who are sensitive to dust mites face an increased risk of asthma attacks.

 How to Protect Against Dust Mites

 You can take action to reduce dust mites in your home.

 - Reduce humidity.
 Keep your home below 50 percent humidity.
 In humid areas, air conditioning and dehumidifiers can help to draw moisture out of the air.

 - Replace carpets.
-Carpeting should be removed from the home, especially if occupants are allergic to dust mites.
-If you must keep the carpet, use a vacuum cleaner with a HEPA (High-Efficiency Particulate Air) filter.
+Carpeting should be replaced by hard-surfaced flooring, especially if occupants are allergic to dust mites.
+If you must keep the carpet, use a vacuum cleaner with a HEPA (High-Efficiency Particulate Air) filter weekly.
 Damp clean floors often, focusing on catching dirt and dust without wet mopping.